Contents

 strips used to weatherproof the skylight) make it possible for DIYers with

-woodworking and roof experience to take on a skylight installation for a
+woodworking and roofing experience to tackle a skylight installation for a

 lower cost of in between $150 to $500.
-But for the typical DIYer, the
+But for the average DIYer, the complexity of installation and the risks of falling or triggering a roof

-roof shingles, cutting a hole into the roof, modifying the framing to fit the skylight,
+roof shingles, cutting a hole into the roof, customizing the framing to fit the skylight,

 setting up the flashing and skylight, and repairing parts of the